 (1) Consider which charities or nonprofits are working to solve a problem that your organization or company cares about.
 Maybe your company rents cement mixers.
 Find a nonprofit that is working to improve infrastructure in underserved communities.
 Maybe you work for a bank.
 Could you drum up donations to microfinance programs?
 No matter where you spend the 8+ hours each day making a living, there is something you, together with your company, can do to give back.

 Consider joining 1% for the Planet, committing to donate 1% of gross revenues to environmental causes (there are hundreds to choose from, global to local).
-Connective Impact recently made this commitment, and we are amazed at how the ways we are already giving back as a company contribute to our 1% goal.
+Connective Impact is a member, and we are amazed at how the ways we are already giving back as a company contribute to our 1% goal.

 (2) Be creative in encouraging other ways for your workplace to give back, beyond giving money.
 Encourage your leadership to find partners that help address social or environmental challenges that your organization cares about or are important to helping the company succeed.
 For example if your company sells paper products, perhaps your company can switch to FSC certified paper, or begin procuring sustainable ingredients, like bamboo.
 In doing so, your company helps protect natural resources that contribute to planetary health.
 If you are a logistics company, consider how filling half empty trucks or planes or ships or cars can provide needed goods to those that go without.
 Contemplate organizing volunteer days, or employee giving days, to drum up financial and human capital support within your workplace.
 Check out organizations like Pyxera Global, which facilitate employee volunteer experiences.